nsckir/groceries-classification/README.md

   ${PROJECT_FOLDER}/data/raw/scoodit_178/apple_n07739125/another_image.jpeg
   ...
 ```

-Run `src/notebooks/01_nsckir_temp_extract_archives.ipynb` to unpack all the archives at once
+Run `src/data/create_scoodit178_train_test_split.sh` to put 95% of the
-Run `src/data/create_scoodit178_train_test_split.sh` to put 95% of the images in the directory for training and the remaining 5% in the directory for validation.
+images in the directory for training `data/raw/scoodit_178/train/ `
+and the remaining 5% in the directory for validation `data/raw/scoodit_178/test/`.

 After that you should have following data structure (NO BLANKS IN FOLDER NAMES):
 ```shell